Zapper-fi/protocol/docs/api-intro/human-readable-transactions.md

 ### Example Use Case: Transaction History

 Let's say you want to show users their onchain transactions in a human-readable format with network and app information.
 Start by passing `addresses` for the user then return `processedDescription`, `network`, and the `app` object with the fields `name` and `imgUrl`.
-Part of the response is show below:
+Part of the response is shown below:

 ```json
 {